 Effective recovery from emergencies involves the coordination of a range of services provided by government, non-government organisations, community organisations and the commercial sector.
-It should be community-led and enable individuals, families and the community to actively participate in their own recovery, guided by community priorities, local knowledge and existing community strengths and resilience.
+It should be focussed on community needs and enable individuals, families and the community to actively participate in their own recovery.
+Community recovery planning should be guided by community priorities, local knowledge and existing community strengths and resilience.

 Emergency recovery activities integrate with emergency response and relief activities and commence as soon as possible following the emergency.
+Recovery planning and identification of need should commence at the start of the event.